Noble Consort Zheng

-Noble Consort Zheng (1565–1630), was a Ming dynasty concubine of the Wanli Emperor.
-She is known for having been his most beloved consort and, in an attempt to please her, he tried to make her son his heir apparent.
+Noble Consort Zheng (1565–1630) was an imperial consort of the Ming dynasty.
+She is remembered for having been the most beloved consort of the Wanli Emperor and, in an attempt to please her, he tried to make her son his heir apparent.
 This act caused over a decade of conflict and factionalism in the imperial court.

 Early life

-Zheng was born in Daxing District of southern Beijing in 1565.
-In 1581, the imperial court opened selections for the emperor's harem and Zheng was selected.
+Lady Zheng was born in Daxing District of southern Beijing in 1565.
+In 1581, the imperial court opened selections for the emperor's harem and she was selected.

-Imperial life
+Life in the palace

-Soon after arrival in the imperial harem, Zheng was elevated to the status of Imperial Concubine with the honorific name Shu (淑).
-Her father was made a member of the Jinyiwei, with authority over 1,000 households.
-In 1582, Zheng was given the rank of Virtuous Consort (德妃) and her father was awarded a command.
+Soon after arrival in the imperial harem, Lady Zheng was elevated to the status of concubine (嬪 pín) with the honorific title "Shu" (淑 ('pure')).
+Her father was made a member of the Jinyi Guard, with authority over 1,000 households.
+In 1582, Lady Zheng was promoted to consort (妃) with the honorific title "Dé" (德 ('virtuous')), and her father was awarded a command.

-In January 1584, the Wanli Emperor ordered the Ministry of Rites to confer the rank of Noble Consort upon Zheng, to celebrate the birth of the Princess Yunhe.
+In January 1584, the Wanli Emperor ordered the Ministry of Rites to confer the rank of noble consort (貴妃 guìfēi) upon Lady Zheng, to celebrate the birth of their eldest child, Princess Yunhe, who would pass away in 1590.
 The Wanli Emperor also gave his seneschal 100,000 silver taels to organise celebrations.
-In 1585, Zheng gave birth to the emperor's second son.
-The child died soon after birth and was given the posthumous title Prince Ai of Bin.
-In early 1586, she gave birth to another son, named Zhu Changxun.
+In 1585, Lady Zheng gave birth to the emperor's second son, Zhu Changxu, who died soon after birth.
+In early 1586, she gave birth to her only surviving son, Zhu Changxun.
+In 1587, she gave birth to a third son, Zhu Changzhi, who died the following year.
+In 1588, she gave birth to a second daughter, Princess Lingqiu, who died one year later.
+In 1592, Lady Zheng gave birth to Princess Shouning, her last child and only daughter to survive to adulthood.

-In 1589, Zheng's one-year-old daughter Zhu Xuanyao died.
-She was posthumously given the title Princess Lingqiu.

-Zheng died in 1630.
-She was entombed at Yinquan Mountain within the Ming Tombs, but in the area for imperial consorts.
+Lady Zheng died in 1630.
+She was entombed at Yinquan Mountain within the Ming Tombs, but in the area for concubines.